neurodata/brainlit/docs/AWS_Credentials_Issues.md

 This error is thrown when:

 1. The AWS credentials are stored and loaded correctly but are not allowed to access the data volume.
-A check with the system administrator is required.
+A check with an AWS account administrator is required.

 2. There is a typo in your credentials.
 The content of `aws-secret.json` should look like this: